Choi Ji-woo: 2014–present: Career resurgence

 In February 2014, Choi signed with the talent agency YG Entertainment.
 She then reunited with previous costar Kwon Sang-woo in Temptation; she played a rich woman who makes a dangerous offer to a married man.

 Choi joined the fourth season of travel-reality show Grandpas Over Flowers in 2015, where she and Lee Seo-jin backpacked through Greece with veteran actors Lee Soon-jae, Shin Goo, Park Geun-hyung and Baek Il-seob.

 This was followed by the cable series Twenty Again, where she gained critical acclaim as a shy 38-year-old housewife who decides to experience campus college life for the first time alongside her 20-year-old son.

 In 2016, Choi returned to the big screen in seven years, starring in the ensemble cast romance film Like for Likes.
 The same year, she starred in the legal romance drama Woman with a Suitcase.

 In 2017, Choi was cast in the family melodrama The Most Beautiful Goodbye, a remake of the drama The Most Beautiful Goodbye in the World by Noh Hee-kyung.

 In 2019, Choi made a cameo appearance as herself in episode 13 of the tvN drama, Crash Landing on You.

 Personal life

 Choi majored in aerobic dance at Busan Women's College.
 She later enrolled in Hanyang University's Department of Theater and Film and completed her first year; however she had to withdraw from college studies due to her hectic work schedule.

-Choi married her non-celebrity boyfriend who is 9 years her junior, on March 29, 2018, in a private wedding, only publicly announcing it just hours prior through a handwritten letter released in her fan club website.
+Choi married her non-celebrity boyfriend who is 9 years her senior, on March 29, 2018, in a private wedding, only publicly announcing it just hours prior through a handwritten letter released in her fan club website.
 Choi announced that she was pregnant with her first child on December 23, 2019, and gave birth to a daughter on May 16, 2020.